 2. Saint Dane (Saint Bernard x Great Dane)

 You take a pinch of Saint Bernard and add a dash of Great Dane, and you get the Saint Dane, an enormous and affectionate dog.
 While these dogs can weigh up to 200 pounds and their massive size might be intimidating, these are quintessential gentle giants.
 They are laidback, easy-going, and affectionate dogs that are wonderful with children and get along with other pets.
 They will need a house with a yard and daily outdoor exercise and play.

 3. Labernard (Saint Bernard x Labrador Retriever)

-The Labrador Retriever, combined with the Saint Bernard, gives us the Labernard, a loving, friendly, and active dog.
+A Labrador Retriever, combined with a Saint Bernard, gives us the Labernard, a loving, friendly, and active dog.
 Like with all mixed breeds, the Labernard’s activity level will depend on which parent it takes after most (the Labrador is a much more physically active dog than the St. Bernard).
 The Labernard is fantastic with children and is very friendly with strangers and other animals.
 Grooming is moderate, where brushing every other day would be sufficient, and training might be a challenge as they can be stubborn.

 4. Mini Saint Bernard (Saint Bernard x Cocker Spaniel)

 The Cocker Spaniel and St. Bernard gives us an adorable Mini Saint Bernard, which can look exactly like a miniature Saint Bernard.
 They are fantastic family dogs and get along very well with children and other pets, but they are wary of strangers and can make good watchdogs.
 They are easy to train, but with a little stubbornness thrown into the mix and are devoted, affectionate, and sweet dogs.

 5. Border Collie Bernard (Saint Bernard x Border Collie)